 Insectary and Laboratory Activities:

-- Rear F1 wild collected malaria vectors from forced oviposition at the CNM insectary for subsequent insecticide susceptibility tests.
+- Rear F1 generation mosquitoes from forced oviposition of wild-collected malaria vectors at the CNM insectary for insecticide susceptibility tests.

 - Maintain and expand the existing pinned reference collection of Anopheles Develop a pictorial Anopheles species identification guide in Khmer and English for Mondulkiri and Stung Treng provinces.

 - Work with CNM to label mosquito samples for storage and recording prior to in-country ELISA.
 A barcoding system for samples will be piloted with VectorLink home office guidance during this work plan period.